lewismcruz/fueledbyreact/README.md

 # Portfolio Pieces

 ## Spritzy Drink and Cocktail Suggestion App
-Celeste Bremby and I created this application to help busy professionals discover new mixed drink and cocktail recipes for social and networking events.
+Celeste Bembry and I created this application to help busy professionals discover new mixed drink and cocktail recipes for social and networking events.

 Team contributors:</br>
 Celest Bembry</br>